purpleprodigy/FAQPlugin/README.md

 1. Navigate to the `wp-content/mu-plugins` folder of your project or create the 'mu-plugins' folder if it does not already exist.
 2. Then type in terminal: `git clone https://github.com/purpleprodigy/Polestar.git`.

-## Continue Development

-If you want to continue development, you will need to have Gulp, Node.js and npm installed on your machine.

-1. Navigate to the `wp-content/plugins/faq` folder.
-2. Type `npm install` to install all of the `node_modules` for Gulp.